 India's health scenario has been one of substantial disease burden, high infant and maternal mortality, low life expectancy, inadequate number of doctors, nurses and mid-wives, poor health infrastructure and low budgetary allocations.
 The National Health Policies entailed controlling infectious diseases, family planning, creation of teaching hospitals like AIIMS and promotion of infrastructure.
 One of the significant achievements of the National Health Policy 2002 has been the flagship health sector program - the National Rural Health Mission 2005.
 The NRHM created a huge people's movement.
 Accredited Social Health Care (ASHA) workers as transformational change agents in every village, Village Health and Sanitation Committees, Rogi Kalyan Samitis acted as oversight bodies with JSY and Ambulance services incentivizing pregnant women to visit public health institutions in large numbers.
 Mission Indradhanush seeks to achieve full immunization of 90 percent children by 2020.
 The "Kayakalp - Clean Hospital" campaign has brought in significant improvements to hospital upkeep in public hospitals.
+Ayushman Bharat promises to transform India's health care scenario with 10 crore people being provided high value medical insurance cover for treatment in elite hospitals.

 The National Health Policy 2017 seeks to raise the health sector spending to 2.5 percent of GDP, create patient centric institutions, empower the patients and lay down standards for quality of treatment.
 The NHP 2017 seeks to strengthen health infrastructure to 2 beds/ 1000 population, provide free drugs, free diagnostics and essential health care in all public health institutions.
 There is a lot of emphasis on creation of several AIIMS like institutions across India, which is a major step to reform medical education.
-There has been a lot of emphasis to ensure adequate availability of specialist doctors and the number of PG seats, have been increased by 5000 seats / annum.
+There has been a lot of emphasis to ensure adequate availability of specialist doctors and the number of PG seats, have been increased by 5000 seats/ annum.
 The Indian Medical Council (Amendment) Act 2018 provides for a uniform entrance examination for all medical institutions at undergraduate and post-graduate level.

-Transformation of Rural India: The Jan Dhan Yojana, the Aadhar Act and the BHIM application
+Transformation of Rural India: The Jan Dhan Yojana, the Aadhar Act and Mobile (JAM)